-Poll says Jacinda Ardern most popular PM in a century; National on the ropes
+Poll says Labour's Jacinda Ardern most popular PM in a century; National on the ropes

 However, Bridges had struggled to get airtime throughout the crisis, while Ardern's leadership was further cemented and lauded both domestically and internationally.

-The National Party has rebounded from bad polls in the past - including after the dramatic accusations and expulson of MP Jami Lee Ross, and after the Christchurch mosque attacks when Ardern's popularity soared over her handling of that disaster.
+The National Party has rebounded from bad polls in the past - including after the dramatic accusations and expulsion of MP Jami Lee Ross, and after the Christchurch mosque attacks when Ardern's popularity soared over her handling of that disaster.

 However, those results were not as resounding as these - nor as close to an election.